Turkey–United States relations: Iraq (territorial integrity)

+In connection with its invasion of Iraq, the United States requested that Turkey allow 62,000 soldiers to deploy from its territory and that 9 Turkish air bases allow United States bombers to deploy.
+Tension developed when the Turkish government agreed to the request, but parliament rejected it on March 1, 2003.
+On March 20, 2003, following a visit by United States Secretary of State Colin Powell to Ankara, an agreement was consummated to allow the United States Air Force to use Turkish airspace.
+Relations improved in 2009 following United States President Barack Obama's visit to Turkey.

 On March 20, the 2003 invasion of Iraq began.
 On July 4, 2003, Turkish military personnel that were stationed in northern Iraq were captured from their station, led away with hoods over their heads, and interrogated; this later came to be known as the "hood event".
 Turkish military personnel had stationed military observers in "northern safe zone" after the 1991 Gulf War.
 The specific unit was stationed at Sulaimaniya after the civil war broke out in 1996 to monitor a ceasefire between the PUK and KDP.
 The unit station was a historical Ottoman Empire facility (dwelling), which held the historical archives of the Ottoman Empire.
 Among the destroyed documents were the deed records of the region.
 The hood event was strongly condemned by the Turkey's newspapers and referred to Americans as "Rambos" and "Ugly Americans".
 Chief of the General Staff of Turkey Hilmi Özkök declared the incident as the sign of "crisis of confidence" between the US and Turkey.

 During the conflict, Ankara pressured the U.S. into subduing PKK training camps in northern Iraq.
 The U.S. remained reluctant due to northern Iraq's relative stability compared to the rest of the country.
 On October 17, 2007, the Turkish Parliament voted in favor of allowing the Turkish Armed Forces to take military action against the PKK based in northern Iraq.
 In response, Bush stated that he did not believe it was in Turkey's interests to send troops into Iraq.
-Operation Sun was executed 21 – 29 February 2008.
+Operation Sun was executed February 21–29, 2008.